ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."

 Apart from enrolling signature keys, this document also specifies how to enroll static DH keys.
-Instead of signing, possession of the private static DH key may be proved by generating a MAC given the recipients public DH key.
+Instead of signing, possession of the private static DH key may be proved by generating a MAC given the recipient's public DH key.
-Therefore this document extends the definition of the term "Trust Anchor" in a sense that its public key can also be used for MAC generation for static DH proof of possession procedures defined.
+Therefore this document extends the definition of the term "Trust Anchor": the corresponding public key can also be used for MAC generation for static DH proof of possession procedures.

 # Authentication

 This specification replaces, or complements, the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
-During initial enrollment, the EST-oscore client and server run EDHOC {{RFC9528}} to authenticate and establish the OSCORE Security Context used to protect the messages conveying EST payloads.
+During initial enrollment, the EST-oscore client and server run EDHOC {{RFC9528}} to authenticate and establish the OSCORE Security Context used to protect the messages carrying EST payloads.

 The EST-oscore client MUST play the role of the EDHOC Initiator.
 The EST-oscore server MUST play the role of the EDHOC Responder.